Blackwater, Queensland

-It is a town in a significant coal mining area in Central Queensland.
-The name of the township was inspired by the dark colour of local waterholes.

 Geography

 Six major open cut coal mines and one underground dot the landscape surrounding the town and provide its main employment opportunities.
 The town is also situated close to the Blackdown Tableland National Park which lies to the southeast and Blackwater coal mine located south of the town.
 Emerald is 74 km to the west.

 Bonnie Doon is a neighbourhood in the centre of the locality (23.5°S 148.8166°E) and is associated with the Bonnie Doon pastoral station established in 1893.

 Rangal, a neighbourhood in the locality (23.5833°S 148.8166°E), is associated with former Rangal railway station (originally called Frasers Siding), assigned by the Queensland Railways Department on 7 June 1927.
-It is an Aboriginal word referring to a species of Callistemon (ti tree).
+It is an Aboriginal word referring to a species of Callistemon (ti tree), although the language of origin is unknown.

 History

 Blackwater was established on Gangulu territory, and is named after the Blackwater Creek which apparently was first observed to flow with black water, believed to be caused by the local coal deposits.

 Coal deposits were discovered there by Ludwig Leichhardt on his expedition from Moreton Bay to Port Essington (now Darwin, Northern Territory) in 1845.
 Leichhardt saw "beds of coal indistinguishable from those on the Hunter at Newcastle".